vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 # Examine the management cluster
 Before you progress to installing packages, examine your cluster.

-Procedure
+## Procedure

-1.Run the following command to verify that management cluster started successfully.
+1. Run the following command to verify that management cluster started successfully.
 If you did not specify a name for the management cluster, it will be something similar to `tkg-mgmt-vsphere-20200323121503` or `tkg-mgmt-aws-20200323140554`.

 ```sh
 tanzu management-cluster get
 ```

 2. Examine the folder structure.
 When Tanzu creates a management cluster for the first time, it creates a folder `~/.tanzu/tkg/providers` that contains all of the files required by Cluster API to create the management cluster.
 The Tanzu installer interface saves the settings for the management cluster that it creates into a cluster configuration file `~/.tanzu/tkg/clusterconfigs/UNIQUE-ID.yaml`, where `UNIQUE-ID` is a generated filename.

 3. To view the management cluster objects in vSphere, or Amazon EC2, do the following: